xuwupeng2000/capistrano-scm-gitcopy/README.md

-capistrano-scm-copy
+capistrano-scm-gitcopy
 ===================

 A copy strategy for Capistrano 3, which mimics the `:copy` scm of Capistrano 2.
+This Gem is inspired by and based on https://github.com/wercker/capistrano-scm-copy.
+Thank wercker so much.

-This will make Capistrano tar the current directory, upload it to the server(s) and then extract it in the release directory.
+This will make Capistrano tar the a specific branch, upload it to the server(s) and then extract it in the release directory.

 Requirements
 ============